 Brews and Views events are moderated discussions addressing fascinating and provocative areas of bioscience and engineering.
-The series is a collaboration between the Institute for Quantitative Health Science and Engineering (IQ) and the Center for Ethics and Humanities in the Life Sciences that began in the fall of 2017.
+The series is a collaboration between the Institute for Quantitative Health Science and Engineering (IQ) and the Center for Bioethics and Social Justice that began in the fall of 2017.
 These casual discussions engage researchers and scholars in considering the implications of innovative biomedical research for patients, people, animals, and populations.

 Brews and Views Archive

 From Gold to Weevil: Exploring the science and ethics of GMOs

 April 9, 2021 Brews and Views: At Home Edition Series theme: Is This Food Good?

 Discussants: Kevin Elliott, PhD, Professor, Department of Fisheries and Wildlife, Department of Philosophy, and Lyman Briggs College; Felicia Wu, PhD, John A. Hannah Distinguished Professor in Food Safety, Toxicology, and Risk Assessment, Department of Food Science and Human Nutrition, Department of Agricultural, Food, and Resource Economics, College of Agriculture & Natural Resources.
 Moderated by Bjoern Hamberger, PhD, Assistant Professor, Department of Biochemistry and Molecular Biology, College of Natural Science.
 Watch the recorded session on YouTube